I was in the Spirit on the Lord’s day, and heard behind me a great voice, as of a trumpet,

 “For I am persuaded, that neither death, nor life, nor angels, nor principalities, nor powers, nor things present, nor things to come, Nor height, nor depth, nor any other creature, shall be able to separate us from the love of God, which is in Christ Jesus our Lord.” – Romans 8:38, 39

 Inclusive to this, of course, and significant to be noted, was God imbuing John with spiritual discernment in preparation for a vision regarding future events (John 14:26; John 16:13; I Corinthians 2:12-14; 2 Timothy 3:16; see on Revelation 4:2, Revelation 17:3, and Revelation 21:10).
-Again, here, we have irrefutable evidence that the book of Revelation was wholly to be studied and understood, not one verse excepting, for the Holy Spirit is given for the edification of the Church (Ephesians 4:12–13, 15).
+Again, here, we have irrefutable evidence that the book of Revelation was wholly to be studied and understood, for the Holy Spirit is given for the edification of the Church (Ephesians 4:12–13, 15).
 Of course, one cannot be edified by that which they can’t understand (I Corinthians 14:1-5).

 By implication, this phrase marks the commencement of his vision.